-The Test Trip Menu option allows test tripping of the fault interrupters; all three poles or single poles.
+The Test Trip Menu option allows test tripping of the fault interrupters-all three poles or single poles.

-- 1. Select the desired option from the Test Trip Menu and input the corresponding number after the "=" prompt.
-Press <ENTER>.
+Select the desired option from the Test Trip menu and enter the corresponding number after the "=" prompt.
+Press the Enter button.
 The selected pole(s) will trip.
-(Option 1 is shown as an example.) - 2.
-To return to the Main Menu, input "9" after the "=" prompt and press <ENTER>.
+(Option 1 is shown as an example.)

+To return to the main menu, enter "9" after the "=" prompt, and press the Enter button.